aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odsofieldmapdatacollection/getenumerator/_index.md

 title: OdsoFieldMapDataCollection.GetEnumerator
 linktitle: GetEnumerator
 second_title: Aspose.Words for .NET API Reference
-description: OdsoFieldMapDataCollection method.
+description: OdsoFieldMapDataCollection GetEnumerator method.
 Returns an enumerator object that can be used to iterate over all items in the collection in C#.
 type: docs
 weight: 60
 url: /net/aspose.words.settings/odsofieldmapdatacollection/getenumerator/